egonw/cdkbook/stereo.md

 interfaces extends the `IStereoElement` interface.

-The `ITetrahedralChirality` interface requires you to specify the four neighboring atoms around a central `chiral atom`.
+The `ITetrahedralChirality` interface requires you to specify the four neighboring atoms around a central <a name="tp6">chiral atom</a>.
 Thus for bromochlorofluoroiodomethane we can define the chirality also without coordinates.
 For this, we use the constructor of the interface's prime implementation: